FrankLyu/KiCad-share/MAX5719_breakout_board-dypole_hz_tweak/README.md

-Teensy MAX5719 high-resolution (low-speed) AWG.
+Teensy MAX5719 high-resolution (low-speed) AWG v1 in dypole.

 Interface is via SPI, all microcontroller signals are isolated using MAX14850ASE (or compatible) capacitive isolator.
 A galvanically isolated power supply may be used to provide the +/-15V DAC/analog buffer supply, so microcontroller USB does not need to be isolated.
 Tested up to 20MHz SPI on a breadboard, good layout of microcontroller to breakout board PCB may allow for higher speeds (MAX5719 is specified up to 50MHz).